×

 Click connect to have our partner contact you via e-mail and/or phone.

 "During the dry season the water can get turned off at any time.
 One time I had water, but my neighbors did not.
 My neighbor and his family stood below my stairs and asked me a question.
 Using my translator, I believed he asked me if his sister could use my shower? everyone was smiling as I replied.
 "Yes, of course" The neighbor left and said she would return in a few hours.
 I quickly went upstairs and cleaned my bathroom and shower.
 The sister did not return much to my surprise until the next day the sister showed up with all her cleaning supplies.
 My neighbor actually asked if his sister could clean for me.
 I thought this was so funny, but declined.
 My apartment is tiny and the bathroom was already clean.
-Beware of what you agree to," explained one expat living in Mal Pais, Costa Rica.
+Beware of what you agree to," remarked another expat in Mal Pais, Costa Rica.

 Other Questions: